-§ 3 Roster Notification on the Official Game Sheet
+§ 4 Roster Notification on the Official Game Sheet

-- (1) A maximum of 20 players and 2 goalkeepers can be indicated on the official game sheet. - (2) In the event of illness or injury of a goalkeeper indicated on the official score sheet for warm ups a change is permitted on the score sheet provided the score keeper, the referees and the opposing team are notified of such change a maximum of 10 minutes after the conclusion of warm ups.
+- (1) A maximum of 20 players and 2 goalkeepers can be indicated on the official game sheet. - (2) Regulation Point Value for 2023/24: Transfer card players will be assessed four points, U22-transfer card players (born 2002 and 2003) have a point value of two points, U20-transfer card players (born 2004 or later) a value of one point. - (3) A maximum of 16 points can be indicated on the official game sheet.
+A minimum of 2 players must be national players in the age category U22.
+Only in provable situations, that makes it impossible for a club to reach to full 22-players line-up i.e., due to injuries/sickness, there might be less than 2 national U22 players listed on the official game roster - in no case these national players can be replaced by players of any other category. - (4) In the event of illness or injury of a player or goalkeeper indicated on the official score sheet for warm-ups a change is permitted on the score sheet provided the score keeper, the referees and the opposing team are notified of such change a maximum of 10 minutes after the conclusion of warm-ups.
 Such changes must be official on the score sheet.